ndejong/pfsense_fauxapi/README.md

 $ clog /var/log/system.log | grep fauxapi
 ```

+## Configuration Backups
+All configuration edits through FauxAPI create configuration backups in the
+same way as pfSense does with the webapp GUI.

+These backups are available in the same way as edits through the pfSense
+GUI and are thus able to be reviewed and diff'd in the same way under
+Diagnostics->Backup & Restore->Config History.

+Changes made through the FauxAPI carry configuration change descriptions that
+name the unique `callid` which can then be tied to logs if required for full
+usage audit and change tracking.

+FauxAPI functions that cause write operations to the system config `config.xml`
+return reference to a backup file of the configuration immediately previous
+to the change.

 ## API REST Actions
 The following REST based API actions are provided, example cURL call request